-Finally, we investigated whether self-driven exploration is any different from guided exploration in the first trial of a game.
-Do rats behave any differently if they are guided by sensory cues on the first trials, or if they are invited to choose randomly instead?
-Specifically, in two separate weeks, rats performed both a version in which they are guided once before choosing between the 2 options (Guided), and a version in which they start off with 2 options to choose from (not Guided).
-In the analysis, we treat the 1st choice in the not Guided version as if it was guided (i.e. self-guided by the rat itself instead of by the blinking LED), and treat the 2nd choice as choice number 1 (Fig 7,8).
-We found that rats overall explore more on their first free choices if they are guided (Fig 7B, 8B) and their overall accuracy is higher if guided (Fig 7A).
+Finally, we investigated whether self-driven exploration is any different from guided exploration during the first trial of a game.
+Do rats behave any differently if they are guided by sensory cues on the first trials, or if they are instead invited to choose randomly?
+Specifically, in two separate weeks, rats performed both a version in which they are guided to one feeder once before choosing between the 2 options (Guided), and a version in which they start off with 2 options to choose from (not Guided).
+In the analysis, we treated the 1st choice in the not Guided version as if it was guided (i.e. self-guided by the rat itself instead of by the blinking LED), and treated the 2nd choice as choice number 1 (Fig 7,8).
+We found that rats overall explored more on their first free choices if they are guided (Fig 7B, 8B) and their overall accuracy is higher if guided (Fig 7A).
 Regardless of whether they were guided or not, rats tended to explore more in a short horizon context than in the long horizon context, which is the opposite of what an optimal agent or a human participant would do (Fig 8B).

 Discussion

 In this study, we investigated the behavioral performance of rats in a new model of the Horizon task adapted to rats.
-We addressed the limitations of previous rodent studies by designing a novel open-field task in which rodents choose between two locations that offer different amount of rewards.
+We addressed the limitations of previous rodent studies by designing a novel open-field task in which rodents choose between two locations that offer different amounts of rewards.
 To dissociate the uncertainty in estimation of value from the ambiguity of a novel option, we manipulated the magnitudes of rewards rather than their delivery probabilities.
 Indeed, choosing the same option again in the probabilistic case can be, at least in part, exploratory whereas repeating the same choice is more exploitative in a purely deterministic reward setting.
 In our design, the rats were guided to one of the two feeder locations first, and the extent to which they explored the other unvisited feeder location in their free choices was used as a purer measure of exploration.
 In this way, we are also able to quantify directed exploration in a model-free manner.
 In addition, rats were set to perform the task in both a short and a long horizon condition to assess whether rats explored differently in different horizon contexts.
-Using an open field, we were able to use two sets of different locations alternatively as new games start as opposed to having to reverse the reward conditions at the same set of locations (as in reversal learning paradigms).
+Using an open field, we were able to use two sets of different locations alternatively as new games start as opposed to switching the reward conditions at the same set of locations (as in reversal learning paradigms).
 The two sets of feeders are associated with different horizon contexts.
 Moreover, we recruited human subjects to perform a version that is comparable to the rat task, and we compared the performance in exploration between humans and rats.

 As with humans, we showed that rats were able to use prior information about the distribution of rewards to guide future exploration.
 However, rats did not alter their exploration strategies based on the horizon context to the same extent as humans.